 Produce a web app that would aggregate all the messages coming from our websites.
 A single email would be sent to the support team to notify them that an error has been found and subsequent messages would be filtered to the app.
 The app would then collate the messages into the form of a report which could be reviewed by the team.
 Updates can then be sent from the application at timed intervals.

-A console and API was delivered that aggregates internal error messages from Cyber-Duck client web portals and SaaS into a RWD (Responsive Web Design) dashboard that not only visualises the data via infographics on a 55” LED TV but also works as mobile/tablet web app and emails the team daily and weekly summaries.
+A console and API was delivered that aggregates internal error messages from H-Duck client web portals and SaaS into a RWD (Responsive Web Design) dashboard that not only visualises the data via infographics on a 55” LED TV but also works as mobile/tablet web app and emails the team daily and weekly summaries.
 The team used HTML 5 Boilerplate, jQuery and SASS using Laravel PHP framework and Sublime Text 2.